SouthGreenPlatform/genoring/README.md

   Note: When running shell scripts inside containers, the GenoRing "modules" directory is mounted in the container as "/genoring/modules" and allow access to module's files if needed.
+  Note: Hook scripts may be called more than one time after a site installation.
+  It is up to the script to not perform several time a same operation if it has already been done.
 - "src": if the module uses custom containers, their sources will be provided there in sub-directories corresponding to service names (ie. YAML file names without the ".yml" extensions).